nefarius/DsHidMini/SDK/Nefarius.DsHidMini.IPC/docs/nefarius.dshidmini.ipc.dshidminiinterop.md

 #### Returns

-The [Ds3RawInputReport](./nefarius.dshidmini.ipc.models.public.ds3rawinputreport.md) or null if the given  is not occupied.
+The [Ds3RawInputReport](./nefarius.dshidmini.ipc.models.public.ds3rawinputreport.md) or null if the given `deviceIndex` is not occupied.

 **Remarks:**

-If  is null, this method returns the last known input report copy immediately.
+If `timeout` is null, this method returns the last known input report copy immediately.
 If you use this call in a busy loop, you should set a timeout so this call becomes event-based, meaning the call will only return when the driver signaled that new data is available, otherwise you will just burn through CPU for no good reason.
 A new input report is typically available each average 5 milliseconds, depending on the connection